PallaviTelu-21/cvd-deaths-sdoh/README.md

 - /CVDdata_finalprocesseddf.csv: Contains processed datasets
 - /model_and_stats.ipynb : Python scripts for data preprocessing, modeling, and visualization.
 - README.md: Project documentation.
+- Data - the data of the total death can be requested from the indiana state department.